nikitagorelovreki/reki/docs/module-creation-guide.md

 ## Overview

-CUIS follows a modular architecture based on Clean Architecture and Domain-Driven Design (DDD) principles.
+Reki follows a modular architecture based on Clean Architecture and Domain-Driven Design (DDD) principles.
 Each business feature is implemented as a module that spans across multiple layers:

 - **Domain** - Business models and interfaces
 - **Persistence** - Data access layer